Greetings, Prospective Mustangs!

-Final admission decisions are posted through your Ravenna account starting at noon on Thursday, March 16, 2023.
-Families have until 10:00 AM on Thursday, March 23, to accept or deny admission offers.
-Applicants placed in the wait pool will be notified if a space becomes available after the initial decisions have been posted.
+Final admission decisions will be available in your Ravenna account at noon on Thursday, March 14, 2024.
+You will have until 10 am on Thursday, March 21, 2024, to accept or decline admission offers.
+Our Admissions team will notify applicants on the waitlist if spots become available after the initial decisions are posted.

 Meet the Admissions Team